Mattia Verazi

-The exact date and place of Verazi's birth are unknown, but he was described in contemporary libretti as "Romano" (from Rome).
+The exact date and place of Verazi's birth are unknown, but he was described in contemporary libretti as "Romano" (from Rome, which was then the capital of the Papal States).
 His first known opera libretto was for Niccolò Jommelli's Ifigenia in Aulide which premiered in Rome in 1751.
 It was the beginning of a 20-year friendship and collaboration, with Verazi producing the libretti for seven of Jomelli's operas, including Ifigenia in Tauride and the innovative Fetonte.
 Verazi served as the official court poet and personal secretary to Charles Theodore in Mannheim from 1756 to 1778 and later worked in Milan and Munich where he died in 1794.